NetherlandsForensicInstitute/puma/puma/apps/android/open_camera/README.md

 The app can be installed from [the Play Store](https://play.google.com/store/apps/details?id=net.sourceforge.opencamera) or [F-Droid](https://f-droid.org/packages/net.sourceforge.opencamera/).

+## Deprecation

+This class does not use `StateGraph` as its base class, and has therefore been deprecated since Puma 3.0.0.
+It can still be used, but it will not be maintained.
+If you want to add functionality, please rewrite this class using `StateGraph` as the abstract base class.
+Also see the [CONTRIBUTING.md](../../../../CONTRIBUTING.md).

 ## Prerequisites

 - The application is installed on your device